 But The Stimulators are not only an unusual live act.
 Their first four albums have garnered praise for the fine songwriting featured next to The Stimulators' versions of other people's well-known material and their fine production values.

 This has included various Stimulators tracks on compilations offered by various high-end audio equipment manufacturers.

 The Stimulators' first album, Voodoo Swing, which was recorded part live, part in the studio, features a cross-section of the band's musical tastes at the time and covers tracks by jazzers Joe Primrose, Lou Donaldson, Eddie Harris and Kenny Burrell, R&B tunesmiths Memphis Slim and Bo Diddley, ska legends The Slickers and Toots & The Maytals, and Cuban classic Guantanamera.

-This track is a great live recording with a nice ambiance.
-It is quite obvious that there are skilled musicians at work here.
-The not always "in key" and brutally raw vocal gives the track an authenticity not often heard.
+This track is a great live recording with a nice ambience.
+It's quite obvious that there are skilled musicians at work here.
+The not-always in-key and brutally raw vocal gives the track an authenticity not often heard.